GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Minor Database table refactoring
    - Improved data in the stub database

-### 2022-06-29
+### 2022-06-28
      Dev:
-      - Gurdit
+      - Manraj
-Duration: 15 hrs
+Duration: 4hrs
    Tasks:

-   - Implemented a method to import and save pictures from the device to the edible item.
-   - Updated the previous UI of add item feature.
+   - reviwed the feedback from iteration 1
+   - made changes to some test classes
+   - refractored objects

 ### 2022-06-29
      Dev: